Youssef-ben/Cassandra.Fluent.Migrator/README.md

 {
     services.AddControllers();

-    // Custom method that you can create to initilize the cassandra {ISession}. services.AddCassandraSession(this.Configuration);
+    // Custom method that you can create to initialize the Cassandra {ISession}. services.AddCassandraSession(this.Configuration);

     // Register the migrations